phuvio/Introduction-to-Data-Science/README.md

 # Introduction to Data Science 2023 - miniproject
-Course in University of Helsinki 2023
+Introductory Course to Data Science in University of Helsinki 2023

 Project outcomes reported on the [results web page](https://phuvio.github.io/Introduction-to-Data-Science).